Lekhansh-cmd/Pricing-Strategy-Analysis-for-Google-Ads/README.md

 - Create some visualizations using the provided data.
 Ideally, one or two dashboards to understand what's going on.
 - How should we set pricing rules for this partner – any split you prefer and why?
 - What should be the pricing setup per each split and why?
-S- hould we use a target CPM, a hard floor, or both for pricing?
+- Should we use a target CPM, a hard floor, or both for pricing?

 ## Data Provided